 In some cases you might notice that your new shortcut does not open with Microsoft Edge, but with another browser.
 If you want it to open with Edge, then you need to check your default programs.

+Of course you can use this method to define any other browser in your programs list as your default browser.
 From then on, your desktop internet shortcuts will open with the default browser of your choice.

 In the beginning of this article I also mentioned the possibility to create a keyboard shortcut for Microsoft Edge so that you can launch Edge with a simple keyboard combination.
 Some people prefer to use keyboard shortcuts because then they don’t have to lift their fingers from the keyboard.
 Let’s take a look.